rdpeng/RepData_PeerAssessment1/PA1_template.md

     stop("Download failed!")
 } else {
     # File is now present (it was before or it was sucessfully downloaded).
-    # Let's check if it is the expected file.
+    # Lets check if it is the expected file.
 I'll compare it's MD5 hash with
     # a precomputed one.
     if (as.vector(md5sum(kFile))!=kMd5){
         stop("File is not correct!")